Updated Pitching Thoughts (Copy)

 • Controlling what the handle does through impact is integral to controlling the club to ground interaction

 • I've come to learn that there is no single ideal spin loft to generate the most spin.
-Every different lie, situation, golf ball and golfer would require heir own unique "optimal" spin loft
+Each different lie, situation, golf ball and golfer would require their own unique "optimal" spin loft

-• I've been a proponent of draws for pitch shots and I've seen too many golfers have success with fades or draws to continue advocating strictly for draws
+• I've been a proponent of draws for pitch shots, but I've seen too many golfers have success with fades and draws to continue advocating strictly for draws

 • For stock, and thus lower flighted, shots the bounce plays less of a role than you might imagine

-• The number one absolute worst thing to work towards with your wedge play....stay down.
+• The worst thing to work towards with your wedge play....stay down.
 Please don't EVER work towards that

 • I've become a big fan of 'core' distances.
 Depending on the amount of time you have I'd recommend practicing two or more of these 'core' distances and really taking ownership eg. 30/50/70/90 yards